pombase/website/src/docs/documentation/gene-page-literature.md

 ## Gene page: Literature

-The Literature section of a gene page lists the papers that have curated data for the gene or its product.
+The Literature section of a gene page lists the papers that have curated data for the gene or its product, and papers which mention the gene in keywords.

 At the top of the section, there is a link to search PubMed for any papers on the gene.
 This may retrieve papers not on the gene page